Ecco the Dolphin (video game): Release

 The Mega Drive/Genesis version of the game was released in December 1992 in North America, and then a month later in Europe.
 The game was ported to multiple consoles throughout the years.

 Versions for the Game Gear and the Master System were also released; they feature different levels from the other versions and a special intro featuring a whale song, and dolphin noises for the title screen.
 The Game Gear version has a dolphin "SEGA" on the SEGA screen and dolphins laughing on the title screen, along with a new soundtrack by Csaba Gigor and Gábor Foltán, as well as a wider color gamut.
 An enhanced Sega CD version that features new and redesigned levels and an alternate Red Book audio soundtrack, composed by Spencer Nilsen, was also released.
 In Japan, the Sega CD version was only released in a compilation (along with Ecco: The Tides of Time), titled Ecco the Dolphin CD, on February 24, 1995.
 The Sega CD version was later ported to Windows.
 The Windows port was further enhanced with higher resolution graphics.
 In 2014 a fan-made fixed and enhanced version, dubbed Ecco PC Fixed & Enhanced Edition, became available.

+In Portugal, the game's release by local Sega representatives (Ecofilmes) was accompanied by a solidarity campaign.
+For every unit sold, a portion of the proceeds was donated to the environmental association Quercus to support efforts to protect the bottlenose dolphin in the Sado River.
 Ecco the Dolphin, along with Ecco: The Tides of Time and Ecco Jr., can be found on the PlayStation 2, and PlayStation Portable game Sega Genesis Collection.